algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - LogicSigVersion >= 2
 - Mode: Application

 params: state key.
 Return: value.
-The value is zero if the key does ont exist
+The value is zero if the key does ont exist.

 ## app_global_get_ex